elpat77/python_django_first_app/README.md

 8. Deactivate the project from terminal side, we will start it on VS Code now
     > deactivate

-9. On VS Code  we will now see the project, launch a new terminal inside this project.
-Note the project will have the prefix (venv)
+9. On VS Code we will now see the project.
+Launch a new terminal inside this project.
+Note terminal will have the prefix (venv)

 10. cd into the actuall project (notice there will be a todo_app inside todo_app)
     > cd todo_app